virtuehearts/ImageHive/README.md

      ```bash
      npm run start:managed
      ```
-     Both options invoke the Node-based startup helper (`scripts/startup.js`) which logs to `logs/server.log`, verifies vLLM connectivity, and starts the server with error reporting.
+     Both options invoke the Node-based startup helper (`scripts/startup.js`) which logs to `logs/server.log`, checks GPU availability, ensures vLLM is running, and starts the server with error reporting.
 It works the same in GitHub Codespaces or PowerShell.

 Open your browser at `http://localhost:3000` to chat, manage settings (including Fal.ai key), and save JSON prompts to the gallery.
 Use `./ImageHive stop` to stop the background process and `./ImageHive status` to check if it is still running.